Yaseen-Zeb/BrainStack/os/b os-responsibilities/b memory-management.md

 More pages also mean more page faults.
 **Slower Access (Performance Issue)**
 Since the function’s code or data is spread over multiple pages, the CPU may need to fetch from different memory frames, this causes extra memory accesses.

+#### Segmentation
+Segmentation divides process memory into variable-sized segments based on the logical parts of a program.
+Each segment represents a specific part, like:
+Code
+Stack
+Data
+Functions or arrays
+Each process has a **segment table** that stores the base address and length of each segment.
+**Example:**
+A program may have:
+Code = 1000 bytes
+Data = 500 bytes
+Stack = 300 bytes
+Each segment is stored separately in different 3 locations.
+**Problem**
+let supposed RAM is 1600 bytes so Data and Code will load in to RAM but Stack will remain because we have 200 bytes free but Stack is 300 bytes **So external fragmentation occue here**.